* Updated August 29, 2022.

 Modern sales and business development are all about leads.
 Leads come from everywhere, and it is hard to assess their quality and relevance.
 Riley offers lead qualification as a service.
 Real estate agents and brokers can send leads to Riley’s Concierge service, and in a matter of minutes, Riley will assess and qualify them before returning them to the agent.

 The real estate market is all about digits: median sales price, closing price, crime rate, etc. It is hard to navigate a world of raw data.
 Seeable aims to transform this "grim" situation and provide a powerful visualization tool for real estate agencies.
 They create 3D Building Information Models that make all the information about the asset visible and accessible to a large audience.
 It is especially useful for regular non-professional users that need to access crucial information in a simple form.
 Seeable offers 3D and 2D applications for various platforms.

 This company focuses on commercial real estate leasing.
 They customize the leasing process from initial search and open-houses to lease negotiations.
 SquareFoot is an online listing platform that provides tools for effective renting.

-This company provides cutting-edge financial advice on mortgages.
-Trussle provides a comprehensive assessment of the various aspect of the market as well as personal finances.
+This company provides cutting-edge financial advice on mortgages through a comprehensive assessment of the various aspect of the market as well as personal finances.
 It calculates what you can borrow and does a search of thousands of available mortgages and shows you the best offer.

 This company focuses on the immersive technologies of real estate marketing.
-They offer various turn-key packages and solutions to real estate.
-They work on the cutting-edge augmented reality and interactive technologies for real estate agents.
+They offer various turn-key packages and solutions to real estate through cutting-edge augmented reality and interactive technologies for real estate agents.